 Pagrati’s wonderful, yet unpretentious shopping scene has a little something to offer everyone.
 There are a few high street shops scattered throughout the area.
 However little Pagrati Athens is known for its vintage and thrift shops, and its antique stores that sells all sorts of peculiar odds and ends.

 Shop for Edible Souvenirs

-Those interested in sampling and buying Greek agro products will enjoy sampling the exquisite quality wines, nuts, dates and delicatessen items at Oliver – a local artisanal food store.
+If you are interested in sampling and buying Greek agro products, you will enjoy sampling the exquisite quality wines, nuts, dates and delicatessen items at Oliver.
+This is a local artisanal food store, and one of the best in town.
 This is the perfect place to pick up thoughtful, edible souvenirs from your trip to Greece.

 Shop for Vintage Clothing

 Vintage stores line the Pagrati streets of Rizari and Spirou Merkouri.
 It is worth having a browse in these shops if you are into fashion.
 Occasionally, you can get lucky here and find excellent quality items from the most notable designers in fashion history.
 (For instance, Chanel, YSL, etc).

 Meanwhile, the streets of Hremonidou and Filolau are home to the stores of many independent designers.
 If you are looking for one-of-a-kind items that no-one else will have, this is a good place to look.
 The stores here are reasonably priced and the items here will not break the bank.

 Pagrati is one of the main creative hubs of Athens.
 As such, it may come as no surprise that there is a vibrant local art scene here.

 Art lovers and collectors can check out the galleries at Titanium Yiayiannos Gallery and Art Zone 42.
 Both of these galleries feature ever-changing contemporary art exhibits.